Banging Toolbox

 What is Teak wood?

 The Teak is a deciduous hardwood that originated from Burma (now Myanmar) and predominantly grows in southeast Asia.
-Slow to grow, it takes Teak around 80 years to fully mature and the indigent and regulated population of the tree makes it rare and hard to acquire.
+Slow to grow, the Teak takes around 80 years to fully mature and the indigent and regulated population of the tree makes the wood rare and hard to acquire.

 Which is more aesthetically pleasing?